The Six Core Tools

 Mixing Glass

-Pre-chilling the mixing glass in the freezer for 10-15 minutes before use reduces dilution and produces a colder finished cocktail.
+Pre-chilling the mixing glass in the freezer for 10-15 minutes before use reduces unnecessary dilution and produces a colder finished cocktail.

 Muddler